 You can also try to raise the security level of your site by enabling web firewall.
 The firewall will help you block malicious traffic before it enters your site.
 A Web Application Firewall manages HTTP/S traffic to and from a web application to protect against malicious attempts to compromise the system or exfiltrate data.

 As with everything in life, prevention is the best medicine.
 Backups allow you to quickly restore your site when it gets hacked.
 Backups are easy to manage and can be set to be done automatically, so you don’t really have to worry about anything.
-Save all backups to a remote location, not your hosting so that when the hosting is hacked you still have access to a backup.
+Save all backups to a remote location, not your WordPress hosting so that when the hosting is hacked you still have access to a backup.

 You can easily backup your site using free or paid plugins.
 The most popular ones include VaultPress and BackupBuddy.